 In service the Lawleys had colourful careers, when the Beira Railway was converted to Cape gauge in 1900 the majority were stored apart from half a dozen which were sent to the Ayrshire Railway until this, too, was converted to Cape gauge in 1914.
 WW1 saw some of the class used by the military and most ended up in South African Railways ownership, operating existing and new 2′ gauge lines in that country, While in SAR service they acquired the classification NG6 but the Lawleys were gradually superseded by bigger locomotives until the last one was withdrawn from SAR service in 1935; however, this was far from the end of them and many continued in use with industrial or agricultural roles.
 Several have been preserved with two operational at the Sandstone Trust line in South Africa and two repatriated to the UK as part of the Rampton Trust collection.

 The museum quality model is internally gas fired and is gauge adjustable for either 32mm (‘0’ gauge) or 45mm (‘1’ gauge) – all the parts for this are supplied with the model.
 This operation can be undertaken by the owner and only takes a few minutes.
-The cab roof lifts up to give access to the water and lubricator fillers.
-The boiler is fitted with a water gauge, pressure gauge and the lubricator has an under floor drain, the gas tank is in a water bath in the tender.
+The cab roof lifts up to give access to the water filler.
+The boiler is fitted with a water gauge, pressure gauge and the lubricators are set on the running boards, the gas tank is in a water bath in the tender.
 The model is fitted with slide valves, functioning Stephenson valve gear and is built from stainless steel, copper and brass.
-Estimated UK RRP £2950.00 inc. VAT.

 We would like to thank David Fletcher for the superb drawings.

 - Length: 460 mm (18.5 inches) over buffer beams

 - Height: 152 mm (6 inches)